Tuesday, November 12, 2024

 [Fresh new car top and GAL MOVFR operator]

-Team work– The sales person and the project team who finishes typically get the glory on a project.
+Team work– The sales person and the project team who finishes typically gets the glory on a project.
 In between the initial contract sale and the final acceptance are many other people who work on the project to make it successful.
-From the truck driver to the engineer to the billing department to the assist when needed 16 Colley Elevator employees where involved in the project and we had tremendous team work on it.
+From the truck driver to the engineer to the billing department to the assist when needed, 16 Colley Elevator employees where involved in the project and we had tremendous team work on it.
 Thank you everyone without you we would not have had such a successful delivery!
 Let’s not forget our great material supplier participation!
 Thanks for your hustle and help!
 While things are evolving in the elevator world, it is great to work with some legends in the elevator business.

 Finishing touches – The project team did a great job on the finishing touches to this project.
 Machine room painted, car tops cleaned and elevator pits painted.
 Love seeing this!